QuantLet/Styleguide-and-FAQ/Styleguide.md

 - YAML prohibits the use of special german characters like "ä, ö, ü".

-You can check the complete [YAML documentation](http://www.yaml.org/spec/1.2/spec.html).
+For further details please check the complete [YAML documentation](http://www.yaml.org/spec/1.2/spec.html).

 ### 1.2.
 Code